What are the benefits?

 How long are the assignments?

-Assignment lengths vary from project to project and may be between two weeks and five months in duration.
+Assignment lengths vary from project to project and may be between 10 working days and three months in duration.
 The recent average length of Specialist projects is approximately three weeks.

 I only have an MA degree, does that mean I am eligible?